Picture at SCA Seattle 2018 - Cafe Femenino Foundation with Isabel, Victor & Claudia from Peru.

 Demonstration plots were selected as teaching examples.
 Those plots were located in San Antonio, Nueva York, Lonya Grande, Virgen de Fatima, Villarumi, Corral de Piedra, and El Naranjo.
 The schools in each of these communities had land readily available for instructional use.
 Each school provided a full hectare of its property to be used for instruction purposes and food production that served as a resource and model for children and families in learning about and producing nutritional vegetables.

 Results: The objectives were to improve the quality of the nutritional and agricultural education for the students of in the third, fourth, and fifth grades.
-Through active learning and integration, 530 children and 190 parents benefited from cultivating these gardens.
-The project occurred from March through December 2013.
-Due to the success of this project, there are now plans to expand the varieties of vegetables, to add quinoa, fruit and shade trees, and also coffee plants in the coming year.
+Through active learning and integration, children and parents benefited from cultivating these gardens.

 Since the first food security workshop was presented to women farmers in 2009, there has been a large increase of knowledge in rural areas about the topic and continued interest to explore the topic deeper.
 The earliest stages of these trainings included trainings on basic hand washing for food preparation.
 With the continued support of this initiative women are now equipped with skills to preserve their own fresh food to consume or sell during times of the year when food is scarce.
 Families have received training on the importance of a nutritional diet that includes daily portions of fruits and vegetables as well as the benefits of substituting quinoa and amaranth for white rice.